 Note that the schedule log file does not grow endlessly, but is pruned of entries older than the setting of the

 SchedlogRetention option.
 By default this is set to 30 days.

-Additionally, the HFS can send out weekly or monthly mailings to IT Support Staff which detail scheduled backup failures of their unit's machines.
-If you would like this, please mail email@example.com and let us know your department (which may have TSM nodes that have several different TSM nodename suffixes); and whether you would prefer weekly or monthly mails.
+Additionally, the HFS can send out weekly or monthly mailings to IT Support Staff which detail scheduled backup failures of their unit's machines (this is similar to the Scheduled Backups report which is available in the HFS Portal) .
+If you would like this, please mail firstname.lastname@example.org and let us know your department (which may have Spectrum Protect nodes that have several different Spectrum Protect nodename suffixes); and whether you would prefer weekly or monthly mails.